Institute of Theology

 Prerequisites: THEO 203, THEO 230, THEO 231, THEO 232.

-C. Department of History and Patrology
+C. History and Patrology

 This course is divided into two parts: the first deals with the history of the Church from the beginning through the 11th century.
 In addition to studying the theological, cultural, and political backgrounds within which arose in the Church, the course also examines the major events, such as the Synods and the different heresies, which emerged in the course of history.
 The second part deals with Church history after the Great Schism, with a special emphasis on the Western Churches, including the Protestant Reformation.
 The course deals as well with the situation of the Eastern Churches after the fall of Constantinople and the rise of the Ottoman Empire.